BOS - LAX

 What is the cheapest month to fly from Boston to Los Angeles?

-The cheapest month for flights from Boston to Los Angeles is September, where tickets cost $296 on average.
-On the other hand, the most expensive months are June and April, where the average cost of tickets is $468 and $466 respectively.
+The cheapest month for flights from Boston to Los Angeles is September, where tickets cost $287 (return) on average.
+On the other hand, the most expensive months are June and December, where the average cost of round-trip tickets is $476 and $475 respectively.

 How far in advance should I book a flight from Boston to Los Angeles?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Boston to Los Angeles, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Boston to Los Angeles, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 AI-powered savings tips